unicode-org/icu4x/docs/design/enums_or_ids.md

 If you need to decide whether to use an enum or an identifier for a certain set of entities in ICU4X, consider following this decision tree:

+**Question 1:** How many entities are in the set?

+- *More than 20 or Infinite:* Use identifiers.
+- *20 or fewer:* Continue to Question 2.

-**Question 1:** How are new entities added to the set?
+**Question 2:** How are new entities added to the set?

 - *Spontaneously:* Use identifiers.
 - *By an authority, at least once every few years:* Use identifiers.
-- *Set is fixed or grows rarely:* Continue to Question 2.
+- *Set is fixed or grows rarely:* Continue to Question 3.

-**Question 2:** How many entities are in the set?

-- *More than 20 or Infinite:* Use identifiers.
-- *20 or fewer:* Continue to Question 3.

-**Question 3:** Are the entities inclusive of all peoples and cultures?
-Is there a larger set out there which is not currently represented?
+**Question 3:** Consider the following statements:

+1. The set is *comprehensive*.
+It is inclusive of all peoples and cultures.
+There are no additional entities that are not currently represented.
-- *No:* Use identifiers or an enum with a private-use variant.
-- *Yes or not applicable:* Use either enums or identifiers.
+2. The entities are used within the context of a single program, and are *not normally interchanged* between different programs.
+3. Entities in the set are usually *compared* with one another.
+Entities are rarely expressed in a standalone context.

+If all three statements are *true*, then an enum is probably the right choice.
+If all three statements are *false*, then an identifier is probably the right choice.
+If there is a mix, you are in a gray area; continue reading this document for additional guidance.

 ## Enumerations